Published on Dec 09, 2016 and last reviewed on Nov 10, 2022 - 4 min read

 The clinical presentation of seborrheic dermatitis varies with age.

 Cradle Cap - When an infant suffers from seborrheic dermatitis, it tends to form a layer on the scalp and is known as a cradle cap.
 Clinical presentation of the cradle cap includes a yellow, greasy scale on the scalp and a thick layer of scale covering the entire scalp.
-The scale is often yellow to brown in color, and with time, the scale becomes flaky and easily gets detached.
+The scale is often yellow to brown, and with time, the scale becomes flaky and easily gets detached.
 In infants, this disease can also involve the face, usually the baby's eyelids, around the nose or ears, and it can also involve the napkin area.
 It usually subsides within six months to 1 year of age.

 In Adults and Adolescents - The condition causes scaly patches on the skin, with the skin beneath the patches red.
 These scales often are moist and greasy.
 These scales can flake off and range from yellowish to white.
 They can also result in itching and burning sensations.